LuccaBBombo/Interactive-Frontend-Project/README.md

 * As a user, I may not be sure where I would want my next trip to be, making it helpful if some Youtube video links to get hints and ideas of nice places to visit and then using this website to gather more information.
 * As a user, I may want to search specifics locations, such as restaurants, car rental companies, making it easier for me to plan my trip.
 * As a user, I want to be able to use a reset button to clear all input fields in the map section.
-* As a user, I may want to get in contact if I have any doubts about the website.
+* As a user, I may want to get in contact if I have any doubts about the website or get in contact with the developer.

 ### Features